dylanz0426/DMTE/README.md

+# DMTE
+This repository is the implementation for paper [Diffusion Maps for Textual Network Embedding](https://arxiv.or/pdf/1805.09906.pdf)

+## Dependencies
+* Tensorflow == 1.12
+* python == 2.7

+## Run
+Run the following command for training:

+    python train.py

+Run the following command for testing:

+    python auc.py

 ## Datasets
 This folder "datasets" contains three datasets used in DMTE, including Cora, DBLP and Zhihu.
 In each dataset, there are two files named "data.txt" and "graph.txt".